Your privacy is important to us.

 Our mission is to support, examine and inform the marketing and development of the Northern Ireland beef and sheep meat industry.

-LMC ARAC – details of the responsibilities of the LMC ARAC and its members can be viewed here
+Details of the responsibilities of the LMC ARAC and its members.

 LMC’s Annual Reports and Statements of Accounts are published online.